Your responsibilities for trees on your property

 Is there any financial support?

-Unfortunately not.
-There is no financial assistance available from any known source open to property owners to maintain trees on their land.
+Unfortunately, we are not aware of any financial assistance for property owners to maintain trees on their land.

 Can I use my own contractors?